Transport on the Gold Coast, Queensland: Buses

-Surfside Buslines operates its Queensland services under the Translink integrated public transport scheme.
-Translink is responsible for all timetabling and ticketing while Surfside provides the bus service, covering the majority of the city.
+Kinetic Gold Coast operates its Queensland services under contract to Translink.

 Buses generally operate on a 05:00 to midnight timetable throughout the week, with some Friday and Saturday night 24-hour services.

 Rail

 Heavy Rail

-Due to the city's close proximity to Brisbane it is included in Brisbane's CityTrain network with an interurban Gold Coast railway line commencing in Central station and traveling southbound running express between Park Road and Beenleigh stations stopping only at Altandi and Loganlea.
+Due to the city's close proximity to Brisbane it is included in Brisbane's Citytrain network with an interurban Gold Coast railway line commencing in Central station and traveling southbound running express between Park Road and Beenleigh stations stopping only at Altandi and Loganlea.
 After departing from Beenleigh the line stops at all Gold Coast stations largely running adjacent to the Pacific Motorway (M1) before terminating in Gold Coast suburb of Varsity Lakes.
 It takes approximately 100 minutes to travel from Central railway station in the Brisbane Central Business District to Varsity Lakes railway station.
 Much of the line was built as single track in the 1990s but has gradually been duplicated with the last section of duplication completed in 2017.